alantanlc/blog/posts/parsing-nested-data-structures/README.md

 }
 ```

 This method is inefficient considering that we are calling getters on same objects multiple times.
-Plus, this exmaple below is unable to retrieve `levelTwoName` when `levelFourMap` or `levelFour` is null.
-To handle this scenario, we will need to create two almost similar methods `getLevelTwoName()` and `getLevelFourName()`.
+Plus, we are unable to retrieve `levelTwoName` when  `levelFourMap` or `levelFour` is null.
+To handle this scenario, we will need to create two almost similar looking methods `getLevelTwoName()` and `getLevelFourName()`.

 ## Optional

 TODO

+## StatementHandler

+TODO

+## Mapstruct

+TODO

 ## Nested Null Checks

-The following methods traverses the nested data structure level by level.
-This allows us to retrieve `levelTwoName` even if the remaining nested objects are null (e.g. `levelFourMap` is null):
+This method traverses the nested data structure level by level.
+This allows us to retrieve `levelTwoName` even if the remaining nested objects are null (e.g. `levelFourMap` is null).
+However, this method has poor readability.

 ```java
 public List<String> getNames(LevelOne levelOne) {